 Publishing based on criteria

-Many of you will want a bit more control over exactly when build scans are published without resorting to using -Dscan
+Many of you will want a bit more control over exactly when Build Scans are published without resorting to using -Dscan

 )